codsen/codsen.com/src/ranges.md

 Same indexes as in `String.prototype.slice()`.

-_Ranges_ give us flexibility to process strings.
+_Ranges_ gives us the flexibility to process strings.
 For example, [detergent](/os/detergent/) taps different packages, one to [strip HTML](/os/string-strip-html/), another to [remove widow words](/os/string-remove-widows/) and so on — they all report _ranges_.
 They all operate on the same source string, not on the source, mutated by the previous operation.

 In the end, [detergent](/os/detergent/) [merges](#ranges-merge) those ranges and processes the string, [rendering](#ranges-apply) the result.